 Your good temperament and ability to maintain levity in the workplace will make people want to work for you.
 They’ll also be more confident coming to you when they need help and in times of crisis.
 In addition, you’ll be more likely to establish your company as an attractive employer and boost retention.

-Editor's note: This post was originally published in 2014 and was updated recently with new information.
+Editor's note: This post was updated recently with new information.